GeoBigData/gbdx-training/task_to_platform.md

 - by placing your algorithm within a Docker and registering the image on Docker Hub, the platform is able to retrieve, build, and execute your algorithm within the Workflow system
 - you can then process data in concert with other data and algorithms to execute an entire workflow

-## step 1 write and test algorithm that processes locally
+## write and test algorithm that processes locally
 here is an example python script that clips a raster image using a shapefile (need to explain how)
   ```python
   import fiona